snakajim/odroidhc4-install/README.md

 ```

 ### a.
 Install Arm Compute Library on aarch64 linux
 There is build issue with default compiler gcc (Ubuntu 9.3.0-17ubuntu1~20.04) 9.3.0.
 You need to change gcc-7 or clang-11.01.
 To utilzie v8.2A NEON feature, plese do not forget to set "arch=arm64-v8.2-a" and "neon=1" in scons args.
+Installation may take 5-6 hours.
 ```
 user0@hc4armkk: cd odroidhc4-install/scripts && source ./install_acl.sh
 ```